 Houston Tax Attorney

-The income tax is imposed on “gain” inherent in property.
-“Gain” is equal to the “amount realized” or sales price less the “tax basis.”
-“Tax basis” is generally equal to the cost that a person paid to acquire property.
-For example, one share of Berkshire Hathaway purchased in the early 1970’s would have a tax basis of about a hundred dollars.
-That same share is valued at approximately $1,000,000 today.
-Thus, if this stock were sold today it would produce approximately $999,900 in taxable “gain.”
+Consider the purchase of one share of Berkshire Hathaway in the early 1970’s.
+The investor would have paid about $100 for the share.
+That same share is valued at approximately $1 million today.
+Thus, if this one share was sold today, the investor would have a $999,900 gain ($1 million – $100).
 If the income tax rate applied to this gain is the current 15% capital gains tax rate, the sale would result in approximately $150,000 in federal income taxes (ignoring any state imposed income tax).